bitcoin-api/bitcoin-api-full-stack/README.md

 **Summary of How the Bitcoin Node Servers Work**

 The NodeJS services interact with the Bitcoin node which in turn interacts with the Bitcoin blockchain.
 Overall, this means the NodeJS services gather data from the Bitcoin blockchain.
-The NodeJS services then perform the required actions on the Bitcoin-Api database.
-For example the fee data bot gets an estimate for the fee from the Bitcoin blockchain and updates the Bitcoin-Api database with that fee.
+The NodeJS services then perform the required actions on the Bitcoin-API database.
+For example the fee data bot gets an estimate for the fee from the Bitcoin blockchain and updates the Bitcoin-API database with that fee.
 That fee estimate can then be retrieved publicly using the `/fee-data` API endpoint.

 ### How to Set Up the Backend